-These dogs with beards are full of personality and pep—though they do require just a bit more grooming than some other pups.
+These dogs with beards are full of personality and pep—though they do require just a bit more grooming than other pups

 The cutest dogs with beards

 Today, those beards probably don’t do much ratting, but they can get pretty ratty.
+Did you know that whether a dog has facial hair is controlled by just one gene?
+And that gene also determines whether their legs are covered with long hair rather than just feathered at the backs of the legs?
+Notice that all dogs with beards also have fluffy legs.
 Let’s take a look at some of the best-known bearded dog breeds, plus what’s involved in taking care of those distinctive chin hairs.
-And get a look at some beautiful dogs with blue eyes, too.

-Airedales are known as the King of Terriers for their tall, sturdy stature and stellar reputation as hunters, wartime messenger dogs, athletes, and companions.
+Airedales are known as the King of Terriers for their tall, sturdy stature and stellar reputation as hunters, wartime messenger dogs, athletes and companions.
 But we say they’re also the King of Bearded Dogs, as few breeds sport ‘staches and long beards quite like these guys do—perhaps because of their stately long noses.
-Whether it’s mud, water, dog food, or other detritus, those beards will find it, so be prepared for daily washings of their muzzles, as well as to mop up the drips they leave behind.
+Whether it’s mud, water, dog food or other detritus, those beards will find it, so be prepared for daily washings of their muzzles, as well as mopping up the drips they leave behind.

 With his bouncy, boundless energy, a bearded collie can easily romp his way right into your heart.
-Bred as herders, these lovable family dogs are known for their clownish antics, and, of course, for their long, flowing coats and ample beards and mustaches.
-Because these medium dog breeds need a weekly brushing that includes de-tangling, it’s best to get them accustomed early to brushing, as well as handling their paws—you’ll frequently be washing and de-gunking those furry mitts!
+Bred as herders, these lovable family dogs are known for their clownish antics and, of course, their long, flowing coats and ample beards and mustaches.
+Because these medium dog breeds need a weekly brushing that includes de-tangling, it’s best to get them accustomed early to brushing, as well as having their paws handled—you’ll frequently be washing and de-gunking those furry mitts!

-A long, fluffy beard and mustache, plus perpetually raised eyebrows, give Miniature Schnauzers one of the more human-like expressions in the dog world—it’s almost as if these toy breeds know something we don’t!
-What their owners do know is that these pint-size versions of their cousins, Giant and Standard Schnauzers, are terrific little companion pets who never want to leave your side.
+A long, fluffy beard and mustache, plus perpetually raised eyebrows, give miniature schnauzers one of the more human-like expressions in the dog world—it’s almost as if these toy breeds know something we don’t!
+What their owners do know is that these smaller-size versions of their cousins, giant and standard schnauzers, are terrific little companion pets who never want to leave your side.
 Their wiry coats don’t shed much, but they do need regular grooming—as well as beard-washing.
 Because of their instinct as ratters, these pups shouldn’t be around small mammals like gerbils or hamsters.
-If floppy ears aren’t your thing, check out these dogs with pointy ears you will absolutely love.

 German wirehaired pointer

-Their bushy, wiry eyebrows, muzzle hair, and beard give German wirehaired pointers a slightly goofy look, but these fleet-footed working dogs are no dummies.
+Their bushy, wiry eyebrows, muzzle hair and beard give German wirehaired pointers a slightly goofy look, but these fleet-footed working dogs with beards are no dummies.
 Originally bred as hunting dogs, their funny facial hair kept them out of trouble when they chased prey into the thick underbrush.
 Today, these energetic, fast dogs need lots of exercise—such as daily runs or long walks—but just minimal grooming.
-They’re low shedders and don’t need to be trimmed, though you might have to wash their faces from time to time!
+They’re low shedders and don’t need to be trimmed, though you might have to wash their face from time to time!

-Loved for their buoyant personalities and soft, wavy coats, Wheatens are tall, sturdy terriers who were bred for ratting and keeping all the barnyard animals in line.
-Today, these energetic pups still need a way to burn off energy, but they shouldn’t be allowed off-leash in open areas, as they’ll chase other animals, cars, and even kids on bikes.
+Loved for their buoyant personalities and soft, wavy coats, wheatens are tall, sturdy terriers who were bred for ratting and keeping all the barnyard animals in line.
+Today, these energetic dogs with beards still need a way to burn off energy, but they shouldn’t be allowed off-leash in open areas, as they’ll chase other animals, cars and even kids on bikes.
 These silky beauties need to be brushed regularly to remove dirt from their coats, then combed to remove any tangles.
-Sound like too much work?
-Consider one of these low-maintenance dog breeds instead.